- small containers of water

 Encourage children to use the words water drops and eyedroppers or pipettes.

-Tell children that they will experiment some more with water drops.
-This time, they’ll make drops on plastic plates and use a toothpick to move the drops around.
+Tell children that they will experiment with water drops.
+They’ll make drops on plastic plates and use a toothpick to move the drops around.

 - Pass out eyedroppers, containers of water, toothpicks, and plastic plates.
 Encourage them to explore making drops and experimenting with drops on the plate.

 - Invite them to count one another’s drops as they gently squeeze the water out of the eyedropper.

 - If they haven’t already, suggest that they use a toothpick or the dropper to push the water drops around the plate.

 - What do you notice about the sizes and shapes of the water drops?

 - I wonder what will happen if you hit the big drops with your toothpick.

 - What if you try pushing two little drops really close together?
 What happens?

 - What’s the smallest drop you can make?
 What’s the biggest?